arrow-kt/arrow-website/content/docs/learn/collections-functions/memoize.md

 # Memoization

-Say that your function is pure, that is, given the same inputs it always produces the same outputs and it doesn't produce any other effects like printing to the screen.
-Then, once you execute the function for a given input, you could save (or cache) the result, so the next time you need you don't compute it again.
+Say that your function is pure, that is, given the same inputs it always produces the same outputs, and it doesn't produce any other effects like printing to the screen.
+Then, once you execute the function for a given input, you could save (or cache) the result, so the next time you need it you don't have to compute it again.
 The general technique of saving outputs to avoid double computation of pure functions is known as _memoization_.